executablebooks/sphinx-design/docs/additional.md

 ## `article-info`

-This directive is used to display a block of information about an article, normally positioned just below the title of the article (show below with non-standard outline).
+This directive is used to display a block of information about an article, normally positioned just below the title of the article (shown below with non-standard outline).

 ```{article-info}
 :avatar: images/ebp-logo.png